 In the village, you will be introduced to various traditional homes of Sabahan ethnic communities—the Bajau, Lundayeh, Murut, Rungus and Dusun—which are built by descendants of the tribes which they represent.
-Your friendly excursion guide will also give thorough introductions to the houses, making it a highly educational experience.

 For a more hands-on experience, check out the little huts in the village where daily routines of traditional Sabahan life come alive.
 Grab the chance to see blowpipe-making demonstration, fire-starting demonstration using bamboo, tattoo-making demonstration, and get an in-depth look at the mystical symbolisms behind them.
 Visitors will also get chance to sample Sabahan traditional delicacies from each ethnic group.